wagner89/CSSTalk/talkAtCraftingMarch23.md

 This is HTML5 ready, and used by large frameworks (like BootstrapJS)

+Normalize.css vs CSS resets:

+ - targets only the styles that need normalizing
+ - preserves useful browser defaults rather than erasing them
+ - corrects bugs and common browser inconsistencies
+ - doesn't clutter the debugging tools
+ - has better documentation

 #### 1. Specificity

 Avoid `!important` if possible, as it blocks others as a side effect helping you (never use it in libraries).